antmartinez10/Natural-Language-Processing/Federlist Paper's Authorship Using Machine Learning/README.md

 Keep in mind these essays have been cited over 200 times in the Supreme Court.
 Don't let anyone tell you great writing can never be done last minute :)

+## Overview:
-**Overview**: The data set used is a collection of Federalist Papers from Project Gutenberg.
+The data set used is a collection of Federalist Papers from Project Gutenberg.
 There are 83 documents in this data set which has two columns: one for the author(s), and one for the text of the document.
 The NLP task of authorship attribution is the attempt to identify the author of a document, given samples of authors' work.
 In this data set, the breakdown by author is as follows: